-- introduce you to the main branches of physics and photonics; - help you to understand the principles of physics; - provide you with a solid foundation for a successful career as a physicist, and opportunities to develop skills transferable to a wide range of other careers, and to prepare you for further studies in physics leading to a graduate degree such as a Ph.D.; - offer you the opportunity to study some of the advanced concepts and techniques of contemporary physics; - enable you to develop skills in problem solving and critical and quantitative analysis in physics; - enable you to develop advanced knowledge and laboratory skills through undertaking laboratory work using a range of physical techniques; - provide you with the opportunity for a broader education by studying other subjects in addition to physics: - provide you with a friendly and supportive environment and enrich your learning experience through interaction with staff engaged in internationally respected research; - provide you with some of the basic IT and numeracy skills necessary for further study and employment, including word-processing, data analysis and use of the internet.
-You will also have the opportunity to develop some computer programming skills; - help you develop key skills: personal organisation and teamwork, finding and using information, written and oral presentation: - ensure that you become an increasingly independent learner and physicist as you progress through the programme; - provide you with specialist skills in experimental optical techniques.
+- introduce you to the main branches of physics; - help you to understand the principles of physics;

+• provide you with a foundation for a successful career as a physicist, and opportunities to develop skills transferable to a wide range of other careers, and to prepare you for further studies in physics leading to a graduate degree such as a Ph.D.;

+• offer you the opportunity to study some of the advanced concepts and techniques of contemporary physics, particularly in astronomy and photonics;

+• enable you to develop skills in problem solving and critical and quantitative analysis in physics;

+• enable you to develop practical skills in experimentation and measurement;

+\cdot provide you with the opportunity for a broader education by studying other subjects in addition to physics;

+• provide you with a friendly and supportive environment and enrich your learning experience through interaction with staff engaged in internationally respected research;

+• provide you with some of the basic computing and numeracy skills necessary for further study and employment, including word-processing, data analysis and internet-based research.

+• enable you to develop computer programming skills and statistical techniques to support data analysis;

+• help you develop key skills: personal organisation and teamwork, finding and using information, written and oral presentation;

+\cdot ensure that you become an increasingly independent learner and physicist as you progress through the programme.